 The graduate FLAS fellowships promote foreign language competence and international world area knowledge by ensuring the continuance of area expertise in a variety of fields, including academe.

 The FLAS Fellowship is an annual competition designed to finance graduate study in foreign languages and appropriately related area studies.
-The FLAS Application for Incoming Graduate Students is due by December 31, 2012.
-(The is due by December 21, 2012, for continuing students.)
+Applications will be available online and at the GSAS financial aid office, and are due by January 15, 2016 for continuing students and December 31, 2015 for prospective students.
 The FLAS is a one-year award.
 Students must compete annually for additional years of FLAS support.
 Prior FLAS support does not guarantee or preclude additional support from future competitions.
 All awards are contingent upon the university receiving annual fellowship funding from the Department of Education.

 1350 Massachusetts Ave